zcy7/git_study/readme.txt

-this is a git version
-this is a free
+this is a distribute git version this is a free